 The exhibition essentially highlights the issues around legacies, image, and reputation, and how subjective reports and political expediency manipulate all three to leave us with simplified, perhaps inaccurate, views of historical personalities.

 If you hear the names, Nero and Caligula, for example, chances are you imagine crazy despots.
 But that’s never the whole story.

 Nero’s disaster management at the burning of Rome was , for example, quite the opposite of the popular myth involving fiddles.
 And Caligula liked to rebuild derelict temples.

 The exhibition consists of a series of displays that each tackle an emperor, with a couple of anecdotes and relevant coins of the time.
 The coins, of course, represent an official record that tell only part of an emperor’s true story.

-The chronology covers several hundred years’ worth of time, covering such famous names as Commodus (of Gladiator fame) or Constantine.
+The chronology covers several hundred years’ worth of time, including such famous leaders as Commodus (of Gladiator fame) or Constantine.

-So you learn, for example, about damnatio memoriae, when names are wiped from the historical and physical record, where an emperor’s face might be rubbed off a coin.
+So you learn, for example, about damnatio memoriae, when names are wiped from the historical and physical record and an emperor’s face might be rubbed off a coin.

 Although only a single room, I found the anecdotes intriguing and a reminder of two important concepts.